bpelto/bpelto.github.io/research/index.md

 modified: 2020-08-24
 ---

 My research interests are broad and varied, I am most passionate about the nexus of climate and the cryosphere, particularly relating to water resources.
-I am most interested in collecting quality observational data to better inform and validate geodetic data to examine large-scale glacier change; and to use quality direct observations and remote sensing to calibrate and validate local- to regional- scale physical models of glacier evolution.
-This topics are outlined here:
+I am most interested in collecting quality observational data to better inform and validate geodetic data to examine large-scale glacier change, and to use direct observations and remote sensing to calibrate and validate local- to regional- scale physical models of glacier evolution.
+These topics are outlined here:

 ### Glaciological and geodetic mass balance